Sleepless Night (2011 film): Reception

 Sleepless Night was received positively by critics on its original release.
 The film ranking website Rotten Tomatoes reported that 97% of critics had given the film positive reviews, based upon a sample of 32 review with an average score of 7.53/10.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the film has received an average score of 75, based on 11 reviews.

 Adaptations

-Two remakes were announced in 2015, an American adaptation titled, Sleepless, starring Jamie Foxx and Michelle Monaghan with Swiss director, Baran bo Odar, attached to the project, and a Tamil adaptation titled Thoongaa Vanam, starring Kamal Haasan directed by Rajesh M. Selva, a former assistant in the actor's directorial ventures.
+Two remakes were announced in 2015, an American adaptation titled, Sleepless, starring Jamie Foxx and Michelle Monaghan with Swiss director, Baran bo Odar, attached to the project, and an Indian bilingual Tamil-Telugu adaptation titled Thoongaa Vanam / Cheekati Rajyam, starring Kamal Haasan directed by Rajesh M. Selva, a former assistant in the actor's directorial ventures.

 The Hindi adaptation, Bloody Daddy, 2023 starring Shahid Kapoor, Sanjay Kapoor, Ronit Roy, and Diana Penty, directed by Ali Abbas Zafar was released on June 9, 2023.